Beat the Price Increases and Save Money on Electricity in 2026

 Domestic gas customers are subject to various taxes and levies which raise the cost of gas bills for Irish consumers.

-Given that natural gas is a fossil fuel which emits carbon, as part of the government's aim to be carbon-neutral by 2050, it is now subject to taxes and levies to encourage people to move to more renewable sources of energy.
+As part of the government's aim to be carbon-neutral by 2050, natural gas is subject to taxes to encourage the transition to renewable energy.

 The main taxes and levies you will see on Irish energy bills are: